 Answer.
 Ball joints practically hold the suspension together.
 If they are bad, it could mean the suspension coming apart.
 You do not want that while driving.
 If the joints are only slightly bad, you may experience difficulty controlling the vehicle, annoying noises, and tires that wear unevenly; just the things you do not want in your vehicle.

 Question 2.
 Do Bad Ball Joints Affect The Effectiveness Or Comfort Of Steering?

 Answer.
-Yes, the steering wheel will wander or even feel stiff in some cases.
+Yes, the volante will wander or even feel stiff in some cases.
 The noises produced by worn ball joints can be annoying.
 The same case with the vibration that may extend to the steering wheel.
 When the suspension does not move up and down while driving, it can affect driving comfort.

 Question 3.
 Are Bad Ball Joint Symptoms Easy To Pick Right Away?